nella-paulmanal/data-engineering/databricks/team-collaboration-free-edition.md

 Then test different filters, joins, transformations, or validation logic.

 We might change the query several times before deciding what the final version should look like.

-That is exactly what the testing area is for.

 ```text
 Testing Notebook